 In hard clay soils, compost loosens up tightly bound soil particles making the soil better draining and easier to dig.

-In a sandy soil, compost acts like a sponge soaking up moisture and nutrients that would otherwise be leached away and making them available for plant use.
+In sandy soil, compost acts like a sponge soaking up moisture and nutrients that would otherwise be leached away and making them available for plant use.

 You can make compost anywhere, anytime simply by collecting and piling up a load of organic materials on the ground.
 However, it’s a good idea to dedicate a permanent space in your garden to look after the day-to-day garden and household waste.
 It doesn’t need to be big - an area of about 1m x 2m is generally enough for the average household.